wware/ansible/README.md

     ssh <user>@<host> echo Hello World

 for every machine in the inventory file, but it's a lot less typing.
+You can specify a non-standard inventory file like this:

+    ansible -i inventory.yaml all -a "echo HELLO"

+The default inventory file is `/etc/ansible/hosts`.

+Some commands are so popular that people have written Ansible modules for them, for instance

+    ansible all -m ping

 You can run a command on a bunch of machines like this: